accucrazy/AccuGPTsheet/README.md

     First, open your Google Sheets and then click on Extensions > Apps Script to launch the Google Apps Script editor.

     b.
 Pasting the Script
     Within the script editor, erase any default code present.
-Then, copy and paste the entirety of the provided "AccuGPTsheet" script.
+Then, copy and paste the entirety of the provided "AccuGPTsheet" script.(main.js)

     c.
 Setting up the API Key
     In the script, locate 'YOUR_OPENAI_API_KEY' and replace it with your actual OpenAI API key.